 The University of Wales Trinity Saint David has a well-established reputation for excellence in professional learning for education professionals and pedagogically-focussed educational research.
-The Professional Doctorate in Education is ideal for anyone who is working in school or in an education-related capacity and has the desire for higher level applied academic study and practice-oriented research.
+The Professional Doctorate in Education is ideal for anyone who is working in a school or in an education-related capacity and has the desire for a higher level of applied academic study and practice-oriented research.

 The element of reflection on professional practice distinguishes the professional doctorate from the award of a PhD.

-The structure and format of the programme is designed so that students are involved in a variety of learning situations including individual work, group seminars, workshops, formal tutor-led lectures, as well as online tutorials in groups and individually.
+The structure and format of the programme is designed so that students are involved in a variety of learning situations, including individual work, group seminars, workshops, formal tutor-led lectures, as well as online tutorials in groups and individually.

-Exploring Contemporary Issues in Education 1: Policy Review and Critical Analysis
+Exploring Contemporary Issues in Education 1: Policy Review and Critical Analysis (30 credits; compulsory)

-Introduction to Research Methods in Education
+Introduction to Research Methods in Education (30 credits; compulsory)

-In the second year you will study two compulsory modules ‘Writing a Critical Literature Review in Education’ followed by 'Research Design and Management in Education'.
 These modules support you to develop a critical understanding of your chosen area of research and deepen your research design skills.

 Research is focused on workplace practice, enabling advanced practitioners to undertake a doctoral programme whilst also making a significant contribution to their own professional practice as well as their organisation’s strategic development.